marcoschouten/planning-and-decision-making/README.md

 ## Quadrotor Planning (RO47005 Project)

 ### Simulation environment
-This project is built base on this [simulation environment](https://github.com/Bharath2/Quadrotor-Simulation).
+This project is built based on this [simulation environment](https://github.com/Bharath2/Quadrotor-Simulation).
 The already built functionalities in this environment are:

 - Informed-RRT* path planner.
-- Minisnap trajectory generation without collision avoidance (solved by closed-form solution).
+- Minisnap trajectory generation (solved by closed-form solution) without collision avoidance .
 - A non-linear controller for path following.
 - A quadrotor simulator.